Shangrila-VHP/shangrila-vhp/README.md

 'Dreams are made if people try.' - Terry Fox

-Mission and Vision: Manufacturing a climate resilient and safe human abode for less than $5000 Canadian.
-To first house all veterans and first-responders (and myself as a civilian and a parent).
-Then scale the operations worldwide in order to help address homelessness and help enable dignity.
-Without ecological or any other offense to the environment or to any living being.
+Mission and Vision: I think it would be super awesome to somehow enable a climate resilient abode for less than $5000 Canadian.
+Where humans and their pets can reside.
+Such habitats will be manufactured, in order to first house all veterans and first-responders (and myself as a civilian and a parent).
+Next, continue iterating on the designs in order to scale the operations worldwide.
+Doing so will help address homelessness in a meaningful way.
+Thus restoring human dignity.
+The state vision is to be accomplished Without ecological or any other offense to the environment or to any living being.

 For the short/mid/longer term the units manufactured must be structurally sound, earthquake proof (value on the Richter scale is to be defined), inclement weather proof, (this one is a maybe, next) and flood proof.